encoderunlimited/saucedemo/README.md

 **Note**: if want to skip 1,2 point can install by using the requirements.txt file by using the command
     pip install -r requirements.txt

+How to Run cases
+    Run at once
+        1. Navigate to the folder named test_cases
+        2. run the command robot .\testcases.robot